 - Bitcoin Cash (BCH)

 - Litecoin (LTC)

 - Dash (DASH)

 The Nano X costs $119 (VAT excluded) which is twice the cost of the Nano S ($59 VAT excluded).
-Basically you’re paying for Bluetooth support and extended capacity of coins (the Nano S can hold up to 100 assets simultaneously).
+Basically, you’re paying for Bluetooth support and extended capacity of coins (the Nano X can hold up to 100 assets simultaneously).

-When comparing the Nano X to the competition, I believe it comes out with the upper hand.
+When comparing the Nano X to the competition, I believe it comes out on the upper hand.
 In the end the Nano X supports more currencies and has bluetooth connectivity.

 There’s no doubt that Ledger made a very big effort to take their latest hardware wallet model to the next level.
 The combination of the sleek device with the feature rich “Ledger Live” software creates a powerhouse for managing crypto assets.

 Having said that, not everything is completely polished on the Nano X. The UX for setting up the device requires a bit more thought, in my opinion, and the bluetooth connectivity experience is far from smooth.

 All in all, I’d definitely use this device despite its downsides.
 Although not perfect, it still wins the battle against all other competition.